 We have entered into a License Agreement with Janssen Pharmaceutical pursuant to which we have licensed rights under certain patents owned by Janssen covering an excipient used in the formulation of telavancin.
-We believe that the general and financial terms of the agreement with Janssen are ordinary course terms.
 Pursuant to the terms of this license agreement, we are obligated to pay royalties and milestone payments to Janssen based on any commercial sales of telavancin.
 The license is terminable by us upon prior written notice to Janssen or upon an uncured breach or a liquidation event of one of the parties.
-We do not anticipate the royalty payable to Janssen to be material to our financial results.